ngs-doo/TemplaterExamples/README.md

  * row/column styles - if possible styles will be maintained during horizontal or vertical resizing (horizontal resizing requires **horizontal-resize** metadata)
  * pushdown/pushright - elements bellow/right of tags area will be moved according to builtin rules
  * merge cells/named ranges/tables influence push rules by extending the affected region
+ * XML binding - custom XML will be changed/updated when bound in Word

 ## Extensibility